 While the pattern for a Hero or Good Child might be to take responsibility for their actions and feel superior for cleaning up the messes, the Scapegoat may just become defensive if criticized for something, reacting to unresolved slights and punishments from childhood.
 Knowing which childhood roles you played may help you see the patterns in your recovery and break them.

 Nearly all addicts and alcoholics have learned to manipulate others for their self-serving reasons.
 If the money went to buy drugs or alcohol, the person might need to go to a family member or friend and give them a sob story to get the money to pay rent.
 This manipulation sets up the pattern of being financially irresponsible and relying on others to cover their basic needs.

-Someone else may have used tears to gain sympathy from others, expecting people to rescue them, or to drop the subject, such as their use so that they do not have to hear negative things about their behaviors.
+Someone else may have used tears to gain sympathy from others, expecting people to rescue them or to drop the subject, such as their use, so they do not have to hear negative things about their behaviors.

-If crying gets people to drop the subject, the pattern of crying to avoid pain works to deflect anything this person perceives as criticism, even when it’s constructive criticism from peers in recovery.
+Suppose crying gets people to drop the subject.
+In that case, the pattern of crying to avoid pain works to deflect anything this person perceives as criticism, even when it’s constructive criticism from peers in recovery.

 The best reason to give up the manipulation?
 Because ultimately, it can cost you relationships with people who get tired of being used.